 3. Do you know what is going on in our region for entrepreneurs and startups?
-“Like” Ignite Quad Cities on Facebook for all news, events and happenings entrepreneur in the Quad Cities region: https://www.facebook.com/IgniteQuadCities/
+“Like” Ignite Quad Cities on Facebook for all entrepreneurial news, events and happenings in the Quad Cities region: https://www.facebook.com/IgniteQuadCities/

 4. Collaborate and leverage other networks.
-Join an Ignite Quad Cities Meetup group to meet other entrepreneurs, mentors, innovators all fueling, supporting and guiding our entrepreneurial culture, all FREE to attend:
+Join an Ignite Quad Cities Meetup group to meet other entrepreneurs, small business owners, mentors, innovators - all fueling, supporting and guiding our entrepreneurial culture, and all FREE to attend:

-- If you think you a product or process you need to protect, utilize the Patent & Trademark Resource Center at the Davenport Public Library for FREE to do an initial search to see if there are any patents/trademarks that already exist for your idea.
+6. If you think you have a product or process you need to protect, utilize the Patent & Trademark Resource Center at the Davenport Public Library for FREE to do an initial search to see if there are any patents/trademarks that already exist for your idea.
 Bill Fuhr can help get you started - email@example.com

 The Quad Cities Chamber is here to help you through your startup journey.
 Contact us and we'll help you navigate the resource options and connect you to the people who can ignite and fuel your business success.